steven-tam/MmOverlap/README.md

 4. Go to http://localhost:3001/

 To run flbackend (flask):
-YOU MUST activate virtual environment (step 2).
+YOU MUST activate the virtual environment (step 2).
 Type "deactivate" to deactivate the virtual environment
 1. cd MmOverlap
 2. . .venv/Scripts/activate
 3. cd backend-flask